1.675 km - 25 minutes

 This walk will take you past some of the recreational facilities that Wascana Centre has to offer.
 It includes a walk around Wascana Hill and you can explore some of the trails that meander through this recreational area.
 The hill is enjoyable year round and good walking shoes are recommended as it encompasses some of the natural areas of Wascana Centre.

 At the corner of Wascana Drive and McDonald Street one can immediately see evidence of the athletic fields that are characteristic of the Douglas Park area of Wascana Centre.
-Lacrosse is played in the spacious green area across the road on your left.
 Traveling south on the small path parallel to McDonald Street, take the time to reflect on the past when Wascana Lake was just a small winding creek surrounded by nothing but thick grass and herds of buffalo.

 From here you can see Goose Island, one of the favourite nesting grounds of Canada Geese.
 The rectangular man-made pond in the centre of the island serves as shelter for the geese.
 Each year approximately 250 pairs of geese nest in Wascana Centre.